Find answers to the most commonly asked questions including about our collection, ticketing and Membership

 Yes, there are toilets available on all the routes, with social distancing measures and extra cleaning regimes in place.

 All cloakrooms are currently closed.
-Please try and avoid bringing bulky coats and bags to the galleries.
-Bags and other items over cabin bag size are not permitted at all.
+Avoid bringing bulky coats and bags to the galleries.
+Items larger than cabin bag size (55cm x 40cm x 20cm) are not permitted at all.

 All gallery spaces will be open unless they are currently being re-hung.
 Some other parts of the building will be used differently or will temporarily remain closed to meet new guidelines or fit with new visitor routes.
 For example, the Level 10 Viewing Level at Tate Modern will not reopen on 27 July, however this will be reviewed after the galleries have reopened.